My Property

 • Community events, and much more

-You can find a copy of our Rates and Charges Policy here
+Click here to view a copy of our LG40 – Rates and Charges Policy

 If you pay your rates in full on or before the first instalment due date, you will receive a discount of 2%.
 (If making your payment online or through another provider like the post office, you will need to allow three working days for the money to be received by us.)